 We've gone back to the grass roots of wine.
 We searched up and down the hills and valleys of the Tasman region looking for a plot of land that was ideal for growing Chardonnay.
 We eventually settled on a beautiful piece of land in the Upper Moutere that existed as an apple orchard for near on 100 years.
-We planted some Chardonnay vines and apple trees, then set up a small functional winery in part of the old apple packing shed.
+We planted 5ha of closely planted Chardonnay vines and a few apple trees, then set up a small functional winery in part of the old apple packing shed.

 It all sounds too easy, doesn’t it?
 Well, that’s just the sprinkles on the top of the cake – the hard work is all underneath.